 2. The accompanying right-hand drawing based on the photographic record and the rivet pattern has irregular lines and is not faired.
 These drawings do not have the hard turn to the bilge of the Mudie drawings.

 Here Handley is saying something quite explosive.
 Drawing 325 has not been faired (smoothed to make all shapes agreeable).
 The rivet pattern does not work.
 The diagram is more of an 'artist's impression'.
-It is just illustrative, not accurate as is drawing 324 that does belong to Mudie, on the left.
-Volume 1 has a kind of chronology, that it to say, in general the story begins at the beginning and progresses in about the correct order to the end.
-Taking an approximated 1939-based image and placing adjacent to a precise 1973 image in the part of the book dealing with predominantly post war investigations has had the effect of misleading most readers.
+It is just illustrative, not accurate as is drawing 324 that does belong to Mudie on the left.
+Volume 1 has a kind of chronology, that is to say, in general the story begins at the beginning and progresses in about the correct order to the end.
+Taking an approximated 1939-based image and placing it adjacent to a precise 1973 image in the part of the book dealing with predominantly post-war investigations has had the effect of misleading most readers.

 Joe Startin later pointed out that the two drawings are not even to the same scale.